 Last time, we have discussed how an airtight content strategy—coupled with unique, original content—is the key to success in the streaming media market.

 Success is great, but it’s also important to measure that in financial terms and see how much revenue that means for your company.

 So, you’ve got the content locked in; now it’s time to see how you can market and distribute it for significant bottom-line figures!

 At the end of this blog post, you’ll find a Cost and Time Calculation sheet.
 So if you take that form, fill it in and send it to us, we can give you an estimation on how much you’ll need to invest and how that can be turned into positive ROI.

 Marketing your content the right way will be one of the most important elements for ensuring success and driving revenue.
 Even as you create and distribute amazing content that the people love, it won’t matter if they are not watching it.

-The best thing you can do is to learn and understand the audience that you want to engage with your content and leverage available promotion channels simultaneously.
+The best thing you can do is learn and understand the audience you want to engage with your content and leverage available promotion channels simultaneously.
 Then, if marketing is done well, you will build your audience, promote new content, and drive brand awareness in no time.

 Defining the target audience